 - 10. In the Assembly Output screen, type "ChIP-seq" into the Project Name text box.
 Use the Browse button to specify a Project Folder for your assembly output files, then press Next. - 11.
-In the Run Assembly Project screen, check whether the recommendation is to run the assembly locally or on the cloud.
+In the Run Assembly Project screen, use the Browse button to specify a location in which to save temporary files.
+Then check whether the recommendation is to run the assembly locally or on the cloud.

 Press the corresponding link to begin assembly.
-Typical assembly times are 20 minutes (cloud) or 30-45 minutes (local). - 12.
-Wait until being informed that assembly has finished, then click Next. - 13.
+Typical assembly times are 5 minutes (cloud) or 5-15 minutes (local).

+- 12. Wait until being informed that assembly has finished, then click Next. - 13.
 From the Assembly Summary screen, click Analyze peaks to open the results in ArrayStar.